madison beach photo insecure

 Trust me, you’re not alone in this.
 It’s a common experience, and together, we can find a better path forward.

 People had a lot to say.
 Some jumped on the chance to body-shame, while others sent messages of support for showing a ‘real’ body.
-It was a mixed bag, to say the least.
+Mixed bag doesn’t even cover it.

 It’s not a fair fight, and it’s one we can’t win.